An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 specify the lag structure correctly in both the underlying

-model as well as the corresponding plot you are
+lm model as well as the corresponding plot you are

 producing.
 Including a term in the model, but not passing it to the

-plotting function (i.e. to ts.ci.adl.plot
+plotting function (i.e. to GDRF.adl.plot through

-) will cause the calculation of the effects to be
+x.vrbl) will cause the calculation of the effects to be

 Second, and to reiterate, it makes no check that your model is well specified.
 The best starting place for a calculation of effects is always a well-specified model; users should complete this before obtaining inferences.
 See the citations at the beginning of the vignette for places to start.

-judgement on the treatment history you are applying.
-Stationary
+Third, it does not pass judgement on the shock history you are

-) variables cannot trend by definition, but
+applying.
+Stationary (d.x = 0) variables cannot trend by

-specifying te.type = 1
+definition, but specifying shock.history = 1 in the

-trend treatment history anyway.
-This is not a good idea and is
+function would apply a linear trend shock history anyway.
+This is not a

-inconsistent with the underlying independent variable.
-However,
+good idea and is inconsistent with the underlying independent variable.

-the user’s hands to determine if their treatment is sensible or not.
+leave it in the user’s hands to determine if their shock is sensible or

-Despite these words of caution, tseffects
+Despite these words of caution, tseffects hopefully

 simplifies the job of the time series analyst in obtaining a variety of